-What Is The Margin of Safety?
+What is the Margin of Safety?

-If a company is worth $5 per share on the stock market exchange, but the value of its earnings, property, and brand is worth $10 then you have a discount of 50%.
+If a company is worth $5 per share on the stock market exchange, but the value of its earnings, property, and brand is worth $10, then you have a discount of 50%.

-If you buy the stock at $5 then eventually the stock price should rise 100% to get to $10 per share.
+If you buy the stock at $5, the price should rise 100% to $10 per share.

 In other words, the Margin of Safety is the percentage difference between a company’s Fair Value per share and its actual stock price.
 If a company has profits and assets that outweigh a company’s stock market valuation, this represents a Margin of Safety for the investor.
-The higher the margin of safety the better.
+The higher the margin of safety, the better.

 If you understood a business perfectly and the future of the business, you would need very little in the way of a margin of safety.
 So, the more vulnerable the business is, assuming you still want to invest in it, the larger the margin of safety you’d need.
 If you’re driving a truck across a bridge that says it holds 10,000 pounds and you’ve got a 9,800 pound vehicle, if the bridge is 6 inches above the crevice it covers, you may feel okay; but if it’s over the Grand Canyon, you may feel you want a little larger margin of safety.
 Warren Buffett

-The Margin of Safety Formula:
+Margin of Safety Formula

-Margin of Safety = (Intrinsic Value Per Share – Stock Price) / Intrinsic Value Per Share
+Margin of Safety = (Intrinsic Value Per Share – Stock Price) / Intrinsic Value Per Share.